 There have been no conflicts on Highway 74 which serves the ODOT aggregate site.
 Highway 74 is a State highway identified as a Minor Arterial in the Morrow County Transportation System Plan (TSP), and has a paved surface.
-The nearest intersections would be residential or farm accesses off the highway as well as Piper Canyon Road about 1⁄2 mile to the south of the aggregate site entrance.
+The nearest intersections would be residential or farm accesses off the highway.
 No conflicts have been determined.